-The Reliability Engineering team runs a hosted Concourse service for all GDS teams.
+The RE Autom8 team runs a hosted Concourse service for all GDS teams.

 Concourse is built on the concept of pipelines.
 Each pipeline can be compared to a collection of related Jenkins jobs.
 Pipelines consist of multiple jobs and resources.
 Jobs are collections of commands that are run, and are stateless since they are run inside disposable Docker containers.
 All state needs to be stored and read from resources, which may be a git repository, an AWS S3 bucket or another storage medium.
 Triggers allow changes to resources to start a job, and jobs can trigger other jobs.

 GOV.UK currently has one team named govuk-tools.

 To view pipelines within this Concourse team, you need to be a member of the GOV.UK GitHub team.
 To change pipelines within this Concourse team, you need to be a member of the GOV.UK Production GitHub team.

 More information about these can be found on the docs page for the forms.

 We currently use the

 operations pipeline to mirror all GOV.UK GitHub repositories to AWS CodeCommit.